vikdenic/GeoTesting/README.md

 The slider will turn Red when you are detected outside.
 And yellow when your state is unknown.

 *Your location is only updated when you manually tap the "Update Location" button.
-Once this retreives your location, the locationManager will stop updating.
+Once this retreives your location, the locationManager will stop updating until the next time it is tapped.

 ## Motivation